 Discount testing period

-Enter the discount testing period start date and end date in cells L207 and L208, noting the different scenarios below:
+Enter the discount testing period start date and end date in the CGT discount for foreign/temporary resident individuals section, noting the different scenarios below:

 |Owner of the Asset||Discount testing period|